Arashiyama Bamboo Forest

 Parking

-Arashiyama’s inner streets are narrow and restricted, and the files do not list dedicated parking directly next to the forest.
-The closest option mentioned is a paid parking area south of JR Saga-Arashiyama Station, often used by visitors arriving for evening light-up events.
+The inner streets of Arashiyama are narrow and subject to access restrictions, and there is no dedicated parking directly next to the bamboo forest itself.
+The most practical nearby option is a paid parking area south of JR Saga-Arashiyama Station, which is commonly used by visitors-especially those arriving later in the day for evening walks or light-up events.

 Tip from the Itinerary Expert: Bring mosquito spray during warm seasons, as several travellers reported getting bitten along shaded parts of the path.